Rose Medallion

 Step 6.

-To change the colour of the sinedots lock the transparency of each
+To change the colour of the sinedots lock the transparency of the layer that you are

 Step 7.